 - An off-site agent connects to VDI over the Internet and runs a browser with the Workforce Management and Recording, QM and Speech Analytics applications in the VDI.
-The VDI accesses Genesys Multicloud CX services over the Internet. - The off-site agent runs a browser with Workspace on the agent's workstation at home and accesses Genesys Multicloud CX services over the Internet. - The off-site agent uses a software phone integrated into the corporate telephony infrastructure or PSTN phone (see Phone behind the corporate telephony systems). - Genesys Multicloud CX voice service engages the phone into conversation via a SIP Trunk with the customer's SBC.
-The customer's SBC delivers the call to the agent's phone. - An off-site agent runs a browser with Workspace and the WebRTC phone embedded into WWE on the agent's home workstation. - The WebRTC phone communicates with Genesys Multicloud CX services directly over the Internet. - The corporate VPN with split tunneling enabled provides access to the Agent Desktop service over the respective transport network.
+The VDI accesses Genesys Multicloud CX services over the Internet. - The off-site agent runs a browser with Workspace on the agent's workstation at home and accesses the services over the Internet. - The off-site agent uses a software phone integrated into the corporate telephony infrastructure or PSTN phone (see Phone behind the corporate telephony systems). - Genesys Multicloud CX voice service engages the agent's phone into conversation with the end customer via a SIP Trunk with the customer's SBC.
+The customer's SBC delivers the call to the agent's phone. - An off-site agent runs a browser with Workspace and the WebRTC phone embedded into WWE on the agent's home workstation. - The WebRTC phone communicates with Genesys Multicloud CX services directly over the Internet. - The corporate VPN with enabled split tunneling provides access to the Agent Desktop service over the respective transport network.